fbpx

 The real janitorial crew cleaned up the spilled popcorn and emptied the recycling bin, but Alt has managed to spread chip bags and empty soda cans all over the room in the few hours we’ve been here.
 I sip my coffee and wrap a blanket more tightly around my shoulders.
 The room is frigid.
 I’m wearing three of Alt’s sweatshirts over my jeans and sweater, and I’m still freezing.

 When the doorknob rattles, Alt looks up.
 He must have been pretending to work—I’ve never seen him respond that quickly when he’s in the zone.
-The door opens, and short woman with a pale blond bob walks in.
+The door opens, and a short woman with a pale blond bob walks in.
 She’s wearing yoga pants and a long, red sweatshirt with a ripped neckline that slips down off one shoulder.
 Very eighties.

 “Can we help you?”
 I ask.